Fahad Al-Muwallad

-He started his professional career with Al-Ittihad when he was only 16 years old.
+He started his professional career with Al-Ittihad at the age of 16.
 On 31 July 2011 he scored the second goal for Saudi Arabia against Croatia in the 2011 U-20 World Cup in Colombia, which marked his first ever international goal at age 16.
-In 2012 while playing for Al-Ittihad, he entered the match as a substitute in the last 10 minutes and scored the winning goal against Guangzhou Evergrande F.C. to qualify with his team to AFC Champions League Semi-finals.
+In 2012 while playing for Al-Ittihad, he entered the match as a substitute in the last 10 minutes and scored the winning goal against Guangzhou Evergrande F.C. to help his team qualify for AFC Champions League semi-finals.
 With Saudi Arabia, he scored the winning goal against China in Asian Cup qualifications.
-Additionally and most notably he also scored the goal which sent Saudi Arabia to the 2018 World Cup in Russia, and is known for having the top speed of any Asian player ever.
+Additionally and most notably being the fastest Asian players nowadays.

 Early life and breakthrough

-Fahad Al-Muwallad was born in Jeddah, Saudi Arabia and from a very early age he became well known as a prominent footballing talent in the local area.
+Fahad Al-Muwallad was born in Jeddah and from a very early age he became well known as a prominent footballing talent in the local area.
 He was then approached by a Barcelona scout after seeing him put in a good amount of great performances.
 He rejected the offer then went on to join the Al-Ittihad youth team from the age of 6, he worked his way up the ranks and started to gain national media attention when he started training with the first-team squad at the age of just 15 years.
-On 7 February 2012, at just 16-years-old, Fahad al-Muwallad made his professional début against Al-Raed.
+On 7 February 2012, at just 16-years-old, Fahad al-Muwallad made his professional debut against Al-Raed.
 After playing more matches regularly in the Saudi Professional League, Fahad became renowned for his blistering pace and his superb technical ability while showing brilliant composure in front of goal.